 – Former Blades, Delaware Police Corporal Defeats Motion to Dismiss in employment constructive discharge lawsuit.
 Read Opinion Here.

-– Daniel C. Herr successfully defends couple through three-day trial in defamation and malicious prosecution lawsuit, subsequently upholding the victory in the Delaware Supreme Court.
+– Daniel C. Herr successfully defends couple through three-day jury trial in defamation and malicious prosecution lawsuit, subsequently upholding the victory in the Delaware Supreme Court.
 Read Decision Here.

 – Confidential Settlement ($105,000) in sexual harassment employment matter.